LuisEduardoSandoval/ElevatorHomework1/README.md

 Here everything was simplified to the greatest extent possible without sacrificing understanding.
 Aswell as detailing some useful information such as date, time, and weather.
+The design here attempted to follow a cellphone of which many people use daily therefore making it a bit easier to understand as it is a well established UI.

 which can be downloaded or taken from source code.